TomasHubelbauer/modern-office-git-diff/doc/tasks.md

 > Planned development:

+## Add a test for the skip file if unchanged logic

+## Add a test that checks for the presence of the generated warning

-## Add more tests of varying complexity for all of Word, Excel and PowerPoint
+## Add a test for disposing of abandoned extraction directories

+## Add a test for the Git hook code